Guides

 How Abstract API Handles Email Validation in Yup

-The Abstract API addresses the core weaknesses of traditional validation methods.
-It uses multi-layer checks and real-time data to improve accuracy.
+Abstract API addresses the core weaknesses of traditional validation methods through multi-layer checks that extend beyond simple syntax rules.

-• It performs multi-layer checks that include syntax, typo correction, MX records, SMTP, and a machine-learning-based risk score.
+• It performs multi-layer checks for syntax, typos, MX records, and SMTP responses, and it provides a risk score based on machine learning.

 • It provides a real-time deliverability flag and a numeric quality score to inform rejection or throttling logic.

-• It detects disposable, role-based, free-provider, and catch-all emails to help block or triage risky sign-ups.
+• It detects disposable, role-based, and catch-all email addresses so you can block or triage risky sign-ups.

 How to Bring Abstract API to Your Dev Environment

-Once you know Abstract’s capabilities, it is simple to add its email validation API to your project.
+Once you understand Abstract’s capabilities, you can add its email validation API to your project with a simple process.

-• Create a free Abstract account to copy your Email Validation API key.
+• Create a free Abstract account and copy your Email Validation API key.

-• Add the ABSTRACT_KEY to your dot-env file or secret manager.
+• Add your ABSTRACT_KEY to a dot-env file or secret manager.

-• Write a helper function that calls the Abstract API endpoint with your api_key and the user's email.
+• Write a helper function that calls the Abstract API endpoint with your key and the user's email.

-• Add a Yup async test that awaits the helper and confirms the email's deliverability.
+• Add an asynchronous Yup test that awaits the helper and checks for a "DELIVERABLE" status and a non-disposable address.

 import axios from 'axios';